Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective

 Focusing on simulations with normally distributed errors, we next investigate the rejection rate of statistical tests based on the normal asymptotic approximations.
 To do so, we generate potential outcomes ${\textbf Y_{1:N, 1:T}}$ under different values of $\beta$, which governs the magnitude of the contemporaneous causal effect.
 As we vary $\beta = \{-1, -0.9, \hdots, 0.9, 1\}$, we also vary the parameter $\phi \in \{0.25, 0.5, 0.75\}$ and probability of treatment $p(w)\in \{0.25,0.5,0.75\}$ to investigate how rejection varies across a range of parameter values.
 We report the fraction of tests that reject the null hypothesis of zero average dynamic causal effects.

-First, we investigate the rejection rate of the statistical test based on the normal asymptotic approximation for $H_0: \bar{\tau}_{\cdot t}(1, 0;0) = 0$ and $H_0: \bar{\tau}^{\dagger}_{\cdot t}(1, 0; 1) = 0$.
-Figure \ref{fig: unit average power plot} plots rejection rate curves against the null hypotheses as the parameter $\beta$ varies for different choices of the parameter $\phi$ and treatment probability $p(w)$.
-The rejection rate against $H_0: \bar{\tau}_{\cdot t}(1, 0;0) = 0$ quickly converges to one as $\beta$ moves away from zero across a range of simulations.
-This is encouraging as it indicates that the conservative variance bound still leads to informative tests.
-Unsurprisingly, when $\phi = 0.25$, the rejection rate against $H_0: \bar{\tau}^{\dagger}_{\cdot t}(1, 0; 1) = 0$ is relatively low -- lower values of $\phi$ imply less persistence in the causal effects across periods.
+Figure \ref{fig: total average power plot} plots rejection rate curves against the weak null hypotheses $H_0: \bar{\tau}(1, 0; 0) = 0$ and $H_0: \bar{\tau}^{\dagger}(1, 0; 1) = 0$ as the parameter $\beta$ varies for different choices of the parameter $\phi$ and treatment probability $p(w)$.
+The rejection rate against $H_0: \bar{\tau}(1, 0; 0) = 0$ quickly converges to one as $\beta$ moves away from zero across a range of simulations, indicating that the conservative variance bound still leads to informative tests.
+When $\phi = 0.25$, the rejection rate against $H_0: \bar{\tau}^{\dagger}(1, 0; 1) = 0$ is relatively low -- lower values of $\phi$ imply less persistence in the causal effects across periods.